dietergeerts/fabricator/README.md

 1. To add extra data you can use in your views and pages.
 Access through `toolkitConfig.{insertKeyHere}`.
 2. To fill in placeholders in sass files, like `/* key */` will become `key: value !default;`.

+These values can be documented within atoms.global under a config material.

 ### Available includes

 #### f-color-chip & f-color-chips